 Newborn sessions typically take place starting around 10:00 or 11:00am for the best light, and can last between 1-3 hours.
 If the session involves small children, a pre-session snack is a great idea (maybe for you and dad, too!).

-And don’t worry if the kids get hungry during the session - I’ll need them for only a short while, so they’ll be free to eat if needed.
+And don’t worry if the kids get hungry during the session – I’ll need them for just a small part of the session, so they’ll be free to eat if needed.

 My full clothing guide is here, but if nothing else, know this: